nanoframework/Samples/samples/McpAi/README.md

 ## .NET 10 MCP Client with Azure OpenAI

-The main WebServer repository also includes a [.NET 10 MCP client example](tests/McpClientTest/) that demonstrates how to connect to your nanoFramework MCP server from a full .NET application using Azure OpenAI and Semantic Kernel.
+The main WebServer repository also includes a [MCT Client Test](https://github.com/nanoframework/nanoFramework.WebServer/tree/main/tests/McpClientTest) that demonstrates how to connect to your nanoFramework MCP server from a full .NET application using Azure OpenAI and Semantic Kernel.
 This client example shows:

 - **Azure OpenAI integration** using Semantic Kernel
 - **MCP client connectivity** to nanoFramework devices